mariam259/SpeakingPages_GP/README.md

 Enhance your reading with a Chat Assistant powered by ChatGPT, which can answer questions or even provide recommendations.

 ### 4) Book Marketplace
 Buy new or used books directly through the app.
-Browse available books, complete purchases securely using Stripe integration, and even sell your own books to declutter your shelves and share your love of reading.
+Browse available books, complete purchases securely using Stripe integration, and even sell your books to declutter your shelves and share your love of reading.

 ### 5) Library Locator
 Find nearby libraries, view their details, and get directions to expand your access to physical books and resources.